Downlink/test/Readme.md

 ```js
 $ npm start
 ```

-Your node process or application will automatically restart after a remote code update, an npm module update, a remote restart command etc. using the browser interface.
+Your node application should restart automatically after a remote code update, an npm module update, or a remote restart command using the browser interface.

 ## Node-M2M Server Query